IMF warns Middle East conflict to drive higher inflation across CARICOM

 - Advertisement -

-Speaking on Friday, Nigel Chalk, Director of the IMF’s Western Hemisphere Department, said Caricom economies will see uneven growth outcomes, with projections spanning from 3.1 per cent among tourism-dependent countries to 19.1 per cent among commodity exporters.
+Speaking on Friday, Nigel Clarke, Director of the IMF’s Western Hemisphere Department, said Caricom economies will see uneven growth outcomes, with projections spanning from 3.1 per cent among tourism-dependent countries to 19.1 per cent among commodity exporters.

 He said the ongoing conflict in the Middle East will have “unambiguously negative economic impacts for both economic activity and the population,” noting that tourism-driven economies are likely to be among the most affected due to high debt levels and heavy reliance on imported energy.